-XCore Architecture is a historical instruction set architecture created in 2007.
+XCore Architecture is an instruction set architecture created in 2007.
 The XCore Architecture is a 32-bit RISC microprocessor architecture designed by XMOS.
 The architecture is designed to be used in multi-core processors for embedded systems.
 Each XCore executes up to eight concurrent threads, each thread having its own register set, and the architecture directly supports inter-thread and inter-core communication and various forms of thread scheduling.
 Read more on Wikipedia...

 - the XCore Architecture wikipedia page